cloud-native-toolkit/operator-masauto/README.md

 Present state recommending taking defaults for mas instance name: `inst1` otherwise will need to change the role binding, this will be changed when we move to full OLM / custom catalog install.

+Current list of MAS components supported with this install:
+- Core
+- Manage
+- IoT

 **TO RUN:**

 1. Clone or download the repo to a local directory, login to openshift cluster via login token
-2. Set IMG var (check out the repo and pick the latest image tag - at time of writing its v0.3.0)
+2. Set IMG var (check out the repo and pick the latest image tag - at time of writing its v0.4.0)

-`export IMG=docker.io/tcskill/masauto:v0.3.0`
+`export IMG=docker.io/tcskill/masauto:v0.4.0`

 3. Install Operator into cluster